nats-io/nats-connector-framework/README.md

 #### Releases

-The NATS connector is currently alpha; there are no official maven releases at this time.
+The NATS connector framework is currently alpha; there are no official maven releases at this time.

 #### Snapshots